Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

 As emphasized in Section~\ref{subsec:2d-fields}, a naive application of ’t~Hooft anomaly matching from the UV theory fails for the computation of the right-moving central charge.
 Nevertheless, although $SU(2)_{\mathrm{IR}}$ is \emph{not} a symmetry of the UV theory, one may still formally compute the ’t~Hooft anomaly coefficient of $SU(2)_{\text{IR}}$ by using the charge assignments summarized in Table~\ref{tab:emergent}.
 This formal computation yields

 in agreement with the IR calculation above.
-In this sense, the result may be viewed as a spurious form of ’t~Hooft anomaly matching: although the full $SU(2)_{\mathrm{IR}}$ symmetry is emergent and absent in the UV description, the corresponding anomaly coefficient can nevertheless be computed from UV and reproduces the correct infrared central charge.
+In this sense, the result may be viewed as a spurious form of ’t~Hooft anomaly matching: although the full $SU(2)_{\mathrm{IR}}$ symmetry is emergent and absent in the UV description, the corresponding anomaly coefficient can nevertheless be recovered from the UV data and reproduces the correct infrared central charge.

 In addition, this IR R-symmetry is also consistent with the requirement that scalars parametrizing the moduli space should be neutral under the IR R-symmetry~\cite{Witten:1997yu}.
 From the ideal structure, we see that the special Higgs branch is generically parametrized by the hypermultiplet scalars $q$ and the Cartan part of the twisted hypermultiplet scalars $\sigma^{\text{on-loop}}_{j,C}$ associated to the gauge nodes \emph{on the loops}.
 As shown in Table~\ref{tab:emergent}, these fields are indeed neutral under $SU(2)_{\mathrm{IR}}$.